klsanch/academic-website/content/publication/threatening-opportunity.md

 # publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "*Journal of Personality and Social Psychology*" publication_short = "*JPSP*"
+publication = "In *Journal of Personality and Social Psychology*" publication_short = "*JPSP*"

 # Abstract and optional shortened version.